If you like it, save it!

 - Roll out the dough and place it in a 9-inch pie pan.
 Be sure to leave plenty of extra at the edges to make a decorative rim.

 Maple Hazelnut Filling

-- In a medium saucepan, add the maple syrup, brown sugar, corn syrup and salt.
+- In a medium saucepan, add the maple syrup, salt, rum, ginger, and nutmeg.
 Bring to a low boil and stir until everything is dissolved and incorporated.
 Reduce heat to low and reduce for 5 minutes, stirring frequently.
-Add whiskey, cinnamon, cloves and lemon zest.
 Stir to combine.
 Add butter a few cubes at a time, whisking after each addition.
-Remove from heat and allow to cool at least 20 minutes (longer if you can wait).
+Remove from heat and allow to cool a bit (at least 15 or so minutes).

 - Preheat oven to 400 degrees.
 Spread hazelnuts on a baking sheet and roast for about 10-15 minutes until the hazelnuts become slightly brown and fragrant.
 Remove them from the oven and immediately cover spread them on a clean kitchen towel.
 Bundle up the hazelnuts in the towel and allow to rest about 5-10 minutes.
 Vigorously rub the towel to loosen the hazelnut skins (careful not to let your hazelnuts fly everywhere!).
 This won’t get the nuts completely de-skinned, but it’ll be close enough.
-Separate the nuts and the skins and coarsely chop the nuts.
+Separate the nuts and the skins.
 Set aside.
-Reduce oven heat to 350 degrees.
+Reduce oven heat to 375 degrees.